KenticoAcademy/kentico-onboarding-js/README.md

 **Requirements:**
 - show a loader ("točič") until items are asynchronously provided after application start
 - show an error message when an operation fails/timeouts (e.g. loading items, updating, deleting, ...)
-- to begin with, it is OK to only amend the way (list of) existing items are retrieved and a new item is added
+- to begin with, it is OK to only amend the way (board of) existing items are retrieved and a new item is added
 - stick with the Redux data flow design, read about [async actions](http://redux.js.org/docs/advanced/AsyncActions.html)
 - make sure you use [`redux-thunk`](https://github.com/gaearon/redux-thunk) middleware
 - do not forget about dependency injection and tests (see sample tests for inspiration)